mehhovcki-dev/group-autoclaimer/readme.md

 ## help and guides
 need help? our [wiki](https://github.com/mehh0vcki/group-autoclaimer/wiki) has easy setup instructions and answers to most questions.

-stuck on something not in the wiki? [open an issue](https://github.com/mehh0vcki/group-autoclaimer/issues) and describe your problem. the more details you share, the faster we can help you fix it!
+stuck on something not in the wiki? [open an issue](https://github.com/mehh0vcki/group-autoclaimer/issues), or [join our discord server](https://discord.gg/PpWtspaCfh) and describe your problem. the more details you share, the faster we can help you fix it!

 <div align="center">